yingyang0729/Noronha_C_Yang_Y_Roku/README.md

 # Noronha_C_Yang_Y_MusicMixer
 TODO: The repo is for Roku project, which is developed by Cristine De Noronha and Ying Yang.
-The idea is to make a musical sky with musical icons.
-In the repository it contains all the images, css file, html files and JS files etc. The final version of the project is in the "Final" folder.
+The idea is to make a musical Application to play music.
+In the repository it contains all the images, css file, html files and JS files etc. The time of making the whole APP is from level 3 to level 4.

 ## Installation
 TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [MDN Web Docs](https://developer.mozilla.org/en-US/).
 They also learn JS knowledge from [Mozilla](https://developer.mozilla.org/fr/docs/Web/JavaScript).
-And they also use [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).
+The key elements is finish by Java Script, AJAX and Vue JS.

 ## Usage
-TODO: The repo is for Music Mixer project in 1055 Multimedia Authoring 2.
+TODO: The repo is for Level3 MMED3039 Multimedia Authoring 3 Ruko project.

 ## Contributing
 The contributors are Cristine De Noronha and Ying Yang.
 The whole process of the contribution is below.
 1. Cristine and Ying get together find inspirations of pictures and audios.
-2. Cristine designed most of images for the music mixer.
+2. Cristine designed most of images for the Ruko APP.
+She completes all design works before Nov.
+3th 2022.
+Her design works is in [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.She wrote the first version of JS and CSS.
-3. Ying designed the imagess of music elements for the project.
-4. Ying studied ways to include music in drag and drop her study is in the [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.She wrote the first version of JS and CSS.
+3. Ying sets up repo.
+She also sets up the basic structure of APP with JS, AJAX and VUE JS befor Nov.
+3th 2022.
+Ying studied ways to include music in drag and drop her study is in the [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.She wrote the first version of JS and CSS.
-5. Cristine did layout studies and her files are in the [CSS_study](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/dev.cdn.css) folder.

-6. Cristine changed and improve the JS as the final version (click a box without a icon, the icon returns to the box).

-7. Ying wrote the readme file and merged everything.
-The final version of the project is in the "Final" folder.

 ## History
-TODO: They have a timetable to do the music mixer.
-They finish 80% design for music mixer before week 8.
-The music mixer is a good project for them to practice JS and they finish all JS before due date April 13th.
+TODO: They have a timetable to do the Ruko project.

 ## Credits
 TODO: The music mixer is about 20% for credits in the course.